+- 1. Teacher redirects the student in the form of a hand signal or after-class conversation.
+An infraction may be written as a consequence for middle school students who break school rules or behavior standards.
+See the infraction guidelines below.

-- 1. Teacher/student conference - a.
-Review/clarify the problem. - b.
-Allow the student to make efforts toward improvement. - c.
-Encourage student ownership. - d.
+- 2. Teacher/student conference

+- a.
+Review/clarify the problem.

+- b.
+Allow the student to make efforts toward improvement.

+- c.
+Encourage student ownership.

+- d.
 Inform the student of the discipline procedures to be followed. - e.
-Inform parents concerning the discipline matter if appropriate. - 2.
-Administrator/student conference - 3.
+Inform parents concerning the discipline matter if appropriate. - f.
+Document in the form of a personal file, email to parents, and/or a middle school infraction if the student is in middle school. - 3.
+Administrator/student conference after which additional documentation, consequences, and communication occur in the form of an email to parents and/or a middle school infraction if the student is in middle school. - 4.
 Teacher/Administrator/parent/student conference - a.
 NOTE: Possible consequences include but are not limited to detention, suspension, expulsion.